 Due to the presence of atmospheric drag in the lower levels of the LEO region, a natural cleansing of space debris from these regions occurs.
 A payload or rocket body operating in the LEO Protected region, with either a permanent or periodic presence, shall limit its post-mission presence in the LEO Protected region to a maximum of 25 years from the end of mission.
 The mitigation measure itself does not indicate how it has to be achieved, but various standards provide an order of preference for various methodologies.
-For catalogued objects the orbital activity of a payload or rocket body can be derived and the orbital lifetime estimated.
+For catalogued objects, the orbital activity of a payload or rocket body can be derived and the orbital lifetime estimated.
 This method is preferred over direct investigation, intelligence, of communication with the owners of a payload or a rocket body, which could increase the accuracy of the prediction but it might be unbalanced as the request for such data might not be answered nor can all owners be clearly identified and approached.
 As some rocket bodies have been found to perform direct re-entries before they can be considered catalogued objects, additional asserted objects are used as to make sure that such positive cases are correctly considered in the resulting statistics.
-The methodology to determine the end of the operational phase of an object in LEO employed here is described in depth in [9].
-For the purpose of this report, objects leaving the LEO protected region by re-orbiting above it will be considered as having met the mitigation measures.
-Even though it is against the spirit of those measures to leave space debris in orbit and re-orbiting is generally discouraged [3], it has found its way into technical standards and is practiced [4].
+The methodology to determine the end of the operational phase of an object in LEO employed here is described in depth in [13].

 For satellites without orbit control capacity (OCC), i.e. no propulsion system, or for satellites that never exhibited any orbit manoeuvre otherwise, the assessment of the mission end is not possible from orbit information alone.
 Therefore a statistical approach is pursued for those objects.
-The source of the statistics for mission lifetimes are the "measurable" missions with orbit control capacity.
+The source of the statistics for mission lifetimes are the measurable missions with orbit control capacity.
 Observed mission lifetimes are processed into histograms by mission category, e.g. science, communications, military, etc. They are then applied to generate missions lifetime estimations for the objects without orbit control capacity of the same category.

 The boundaries between having an orbital control capacity or not is not always clearly defined by the underlying technology.
 This is because the effects observed by the space surveillance system may not be reliably discerned in all cases.
 Impulsive manoeuvres, multi-revolutions use of electrical propulsion, and large drag sail deployments are reliably picked up and hence objects exhibiting those features are categorised as having OCC.

 On the other hand, smaller orbital changes, such as drag sailing, where the change in ballistic coefficient is smaller than the error margin or the orbit determination capacity of the space surveillance system, are not picked up.
-However, the most important metric w.r.t. the implementation is to remove an object from LEO{IADC} within 25 years, or shortly thereafter, which is measured independently of the OCC categorisation.
+However, the most important metric w.r.t. the implementation is to remove an object from LEO ${\rm IADC}$ within 25 years, or shortly thereafter, which is measured independently of the OCC categorisation.